natgo/wt-wiki-scraper/wikitext-transpiled/ground/Strela-10M2.md

 '''Cons:'''

-* Can't engage helicopters equipped with ATGMs because of the [[9M37M|9M37]]'s short range
+* Can't engage most helicopters equipped with ATGMs due to the short all-aspect lock-on range
 * No search radar.
-A 3-mile range tracking radar is all you get
+A 3-mile (10 km) range 9S86 tracking radar is all you get
 * Engine suffers on inclines, hills are not your friend

 == History ==